Patient education: Management of a cervical biopsy with precancerous cells (Beyond the Basics)

 - Columbia University College of Physicians and Surgeons

 Screening for cervical cancer has greatly reduced the rates of cervical cancer.
 Cervical cancer screening usually consists of a Pap test (also called a Pap smear or cervical cytology) and, in some women, a test for human papillomavirus (HPV), a virus that can cause cervical cancer.
-Women who are found to have abnormal cells that are precursors to cancer (called a precancerous lesion) of the cervix need further follow-up or treatment.
+Women who are found to have abnormal cells that are precursors to cancer (called a precancerous lesion or cervical dysplasia) of the cervix need further follow-up or treatment.
 Cervical abnormalities may be referred to as cervical dysplasia, cervical intraepithelial neoplasia (CIN), or adenocarcinoma in situ (AIS).

 The outer surface of the cervix is composed of cells called squamous cells.
 A precancerous lesion affecting these cells is called CIN.
 These changes are categorized as being mild (CIN 1) or moderate to severe (CIN 2 or 3).

 The canal of the cervix is lined with glandular cells.
 A precancerous lesion affecting these cells is called AIS.
 Precancerous lesions are diagnosed using a cervical biopsy or endocervical curettage (ECC), usually during a colposcopy procedure, which is described elsewhere.
 (See "Patient education: Colposcopy (Beyond the Basics)".)

 Treatments for lesions include cryosurgery (freezing), laser (high-energy light), and excision (surgical removal of the abnormal area, also referred to as a cone biopsy or conization, or loop electrosurgical excision procedure [LEEP]).
 (See "Patient education: Colposcopy (Beyond the Basics)".)

 The tests performed to evaluate abnormal Pap tests are discussed separately.
 (See "Patient education: Cervical cancer screening (Beyond the Basics)" and "Patient education: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient education: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)

 Treatment of cervical cancer is discussed in another topic.
 (See "Patient education: Cervical cancer treatment; early stage cancer (Beyond the Basics)".)